NubeIO/rubix-ce-docs/docs/rubix-ce/settings/time.md

 # Time/Date

-# Changing the Date / Time Settings
+## Changing the Date / Time Settings

 This section will guide you through the process of modifying the date and time on Rubix Compute.
+Navigate the settings of the Host and click `Date/Time`

 ![max800px](img/time-overview.png)